-Clearly, alcohol and drugs impact your reaction time and your judgment.
-If you’d think driving tired isn’t as dangerous as driving under the influence, you’d be very wrong.
+Alcohol and drugs impact your reaction time and your judgment.
+You'd be very wrong if you'd think driving tired isn't as dangerous as driving under the influence.
 Studies show that sleepy driving has just as many negative consequences as driving under the influence.

 Always Remember That People Make Mistakes

 No one is perfect.
 People make unpredictable maneuvers on the road for all sorts of reasons.
 Don't be caught off guard by an unexpected action from another driver.
 Be aware of what the other drivers around you are doing at all times.
 You should know if a vehicle is coming up on one of your blind spots before they arrive there.